Shamanic music

 Shamanic music is ritualistic music used in religious and spiritual ceremonies associated with the practice of shamanism.
 Shamanic music makes use of various means of producing music, with an emphasis on voice and rhythm.

-Shamanistic music can vary based on cultural, geographic, and religious influence.
+It can vary based on cultural, geographic, and religious influences.

 Recently in Siberia, music groups drawing on knowledge of shamanic culture have emerged.
 In the West, shamanism has served as an imagined background to music meant to alter a listener's state of mind.
 Korea and Tibet are two cultures where the music of shamanic rituals has interacted closely with other traditions.

 In shamanism, the shaman has a more active musical role than the medium in spirit possession.

 Shamanic and musical performance

 Since a Shamanic ritual includes a spiritual purpose and motive, it cannot be regarded as a musical performance, even though shamans use music (singing, drumming, and other instruments) in their rituals.
-Several things follow from this.
+Several things follow the ritual.
 First, a shamanic ritual performance is, above all, a series of actions and not a series of musical sounds.
-Second, the shaman's attention is directed inwards towards her or his visualisation of the spirit world and communication with the spirits, and not outwards to any listeners who might be present.
+Second, the shaman's attention is directed inwards towards her or his visualization of the spirit world and communication with the spirits, and not outwards to any listeners who might be present.
 Third, it is important for the success of the ritual that it be given its own clearly defined context that is quite different from any kind of entertainment.
 Fourth, any theatrical elements that are added to impress an audience are of a type to make the contact with the spirits seem more real and not to suggest the performer's musical virtuosity.
 From a musical perspective, shamanic ritual performances have the distinctive feature of discontinuity.
 Breaks may happen because a spirit is proving difficult to communicate with, or the shaman needs to call a different spirit.
 Typically, phases of the performance are broken off abruptly, perhaps to be restarted after a gap, perhaps not.
 The rhythmic dimension of the music of shamans' rituals has been connected to the idea of both incorporating the rhythms of nature and magically re-articulating them.